 West Africa Cashew Project (PRO-Cashew)

-The five-year United States Department of Agriculture (USDA) PRO-Cashew Project will work to boost the competitiveness of West African producers by improving efficiency and quality in production and trade, and by working to develop more coherent regional trade and investment policies.
-In doing so, the project will strengthen producer capacities as well as develop incentives to renovate and rehabilitate cashew farms, improve production and quality, and create a more competitive West African raw cashew nut for the international market.
+The $47.3 million five-year USDA PRO-Cashew Project (2019-2024) will work to boost the competitiveness of West African producers by improving efficiency and quality in production and trade, and by working to develop more coherent regional trade and investment policies.
+In doing so, the project will strengthen producer capacities as well as develop incentives to renovate and rehabilitate cashew farms, improve production and quality and create a more competitive West African RCN for the international market.

-- Develops Agrodealers & Input Suppliers: CNFA supports private sector nurseries (larger than 10,000 cashew trees per year) and potential large processing companies to improve the efficiency and sustainability of seedling production systems through public- private partnerships, establishing cost-effective, high-performance tree seedlings at central nurseries and distribute seedlings close to farms through rural-based seedling retail businesses.
-CNFA also facilitates signing agreements between research entities and the central nurseries to ensure long-term public-private partnerships.
+- Develops Agrodealers & Input Suppliers: CNFA supports private sector nurseries (larger than 10,000 cashew trees per year) and potential large processing companies to improve the efficiency and sustainability of seedling production systems by facilitating public-private partnerships, growing cost-effective, high-performance tree seedlings at central nurseries and distributing seedlings close to farms through rural-based seedling retail businesses.
+CNFA also facilitates agreements between research entities and the central nurseries to ensure long-term public-private partnerships.
 PRO-Cashew coordinates with existing efforts of the governments, World Bank and research institutes.

 - Disburses Improved Market Information: CNFA strengthens existing data and fills significant gaps in data coverage and quality.
-The integrated Cashew-IN is accessed and used by farmer organizations, policymakers and private sector investors to understand the national, regional and overseas cashew markets in terms of supply and demand.
-It also monitors the cashew supply chain, supports traceability for quality control, and informs evidence-based policies to increase profitability and marketability of cashews in West Africa.
+The integrated Cashew-IN platform, a regional database housing information for farmer organizations, policymakers and private sector organizations to understand and monitor the global cashew supply chains, is accessed and used by farmer organizations, policymakers and private sector investors to understand the national, regional and overseas cashew markets in terms of supply and demand.
+It also monitors the cashew supply chain, supports traceability for quality control and informs evidence-based policies to increase profitability and marketability of cashews in West Africa.

-- Improves Policy & Regulatory Framework: CNFA engages with national and regional policy makers, private sector stakeholders, and development agency partners to facilitate and improve regional trade policy cooperation.
-With the support of regional research centers, CNFA conducts analyses of trade policies currently deployed by West African cashew-producing countries and produces annual reports on both country and regional competitiveness, government policy analysis, and foreign direct investment, with quantitative and policy analysis.
+- Improves Policy & Regulatory Framework: CNFA engages with national and regional policy makers, private sector stakeholders and development agency partners to facilitate and improve regional trade policy cooperation.
+With the support of regional research centers, CNFA conducts analyses of trade policies currently deployed by West African cashew-producing countries and produces annual reports on country and regional competitiveness, government policy analysis and foreign direct investment with quantitative and policy analysis.